-To carry out its ordinary duties to staff, students, parents, governors, donors and hirers the school needs to process a wide range of personal data about individuals (including current, past and prospective staff, students, parents, governors, donors and hirers) as part of its daily operation.
+In order to carry out its ordinary duties to staff, students and parents, the school needs to process a wide range of personal data about individuals (including current, past and prospective staff, students or parents) as part of its daily operation.

 Most of the data processed about individuals is provided by the data subjects themselves and so was given with their full consent.
-Most of the forms used to gather data, such as admissions forms, bursary forms, website enquiry forms and so on make this clear.
+Most of the forms used to gather data, such as Admissions forms, Bursary forms, job application forms, web site enquiry forms and so on make this clear.
 The information obtained in this way will not be processed for any other purpose than that for which it was gathered without the express consent of the data subjects concerned unless we are under a legal obligation to do so.
 Some of this activity the school will need to carry out in order to fulfil its legal rights, duties or obligations - including those under a contract with its staff, or parents of its students.